tlawrence3/tSFM/README.md

-2. Creating the supplemental figure <ID-Significance_ENRIETTII_MAJOR.eps>
+2. Creating the Supplemental Figure <ID-Significance_ENRIETTII_MAJOR.eps>

     1. Create the table of statistics for ID logos of clade `MAJOR` vs `HOMO` using the pvalue-calculation-method `GPD` with maximum permutation number = 10000, target permutation number 500, and calculate the Confidence Interval of p-values with 5% significance level.
 This will use the default entropy estimator NSB with default Maximum conditional sample size 5.
 The running time on an Intel Core i7 Dell XPS was ~4.76 hrs.
 The outputs are two text files: ID_MAJOR_HOMO_stats.txt and ID_HOMO_MAJOR_stats.txt
     ```shell